jjmschofield/gocrawl/OPTIMIZATION.md

 And a graph that looks a like this [graphviz](docs/pprof005.svg).

 We'll also ditch writing out links separately as it seems like we are optimizing writes for a query we don't need yet - eg get me all telephone numbers on a site.
+This will help to release some contention as we only have one writer running.

 Now that seems like quite a lot of optimizations!
 Let's see how our code performs against the incarnation we originally tried to use to scrape the BBC site.
 We can achieve this testing against a site that will make us work a bit harder but still give us a short run: [Citizens Advice Scotland](https://www.cas.org.uk).